 The ITA contains provisions for granting initial and annual tax depreciation allowances on capital expenditure incurred on qualifying assets used for purposes of the taxpayer’s business (subject to certain conditions).
 The main rates of initial and annual allowances are summarized below.

-For YA 2011 to YA 2018, companies are entitled to claim productivity and innovation credits (PIC) for incurring qualifying expenditure on any of six prescribed qualifying activities.
+For YA 2011 to YA 2015, companies are entitled to claim productivity and innovation credits for incurring qualifying expenditure on any of six prescribed qualifying activities.

-For YA 2015 to YA 2018, the base expenditure cap for qualifying companies is increased from SGD400,000 to SGD600,000 per qualifying activity per YA, subject to certain conditions.
 Where a company disposes of plant and machinery, a balancing charge or balancing allowance normally arises to adjust for the difference in the residual or tax written-down value (TWDV) of an asset as compared to the consideration received for the asset.
 A balancing allowance is available to the company when the TWDV of the asset is greater than the consideration received.
-Conversely, where consideration exceeds the TWDV, a balancing charge is made (restricted to the capital allowances allowed previously in respect of the asset).
+Conversely, where consideration exceeds the TWDV, a balancing charge is made (restricted to the original cost of the asset).